 - Or not getting their own way…

-REMEMBER: Some children throw tantrums because they have worked in the past to get what they want.
-So your 5 year old is now choosing to throw a tantrum in order to get a certain reaction from you.
+Some children throw tantrums because they have worked in the past to get what they want.
+So your 5-year-old is now choosing to throw a tantrum in order to get a certain reaction from you.

-Think overtiredness is triggering your 5 year old’s severe tantrums?
-Check out my Bedtime and Nap Cheat Sheet and master the art of making daytime naps and bedtimes as seamless as possible and say bye-bye to tantrum triggers for good.
+Think overtiredness is triggering your 5-year-old’s severe tantrums?
+Check out my Bedtime and Nap Cheat Sheet to master the art of making daytime naps and bedtimes as seamless as possible and say bye-bye to tantrum triggers for good.

 A bedtime & nap cheat sheet so good your little one will ask you to put them to bed...